knuckleswtf/scribe-docs/laravel/98-architecture.md

 ## When you run `scribe:generate` for the first time
 Here's a high-level overview of what Scribe does on first run:

 1. The `GenerateDocumentationCommand` calls the `RouteMatcher` class to get the routes you want to document.
-The `RouteMatcher` does this by fetching all your application's routes from the router (Laravel/Dingo) and filtering them based on your config.
+The `RouteMatcher` does this by fetching all your application's routes from the Laravel router and filtering them based on your config.
   ```php
   $routes = $routeMatcher->getRoutes($yourConfig);
   ```